OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Set breakpoints
 1. In VS Code, open your source code script file (functions.js or functions.ts).
-2. In the source code, click in the margin to set a breakpoint on a line of code.
+2. In the source code, select in the margin next to a line of code to set a breakpoint on that line.
 3. In the Excel workbook, enter a formula that uses your custom function.